-Augmented Reality is useful whenever features are directly related to the user’s current location.
-It’s easy to look through a camera and see where the nearest exit is, even though it may be obstructed or hard to find because of bad light.
-Utilities and natural resources can visualize assets and critical infrastructure like water pipes and electrical cables that is behind walls or buried underneath the street’s surface and guide fieldworkers in locating these underground utilities.
+AR is useful whenever features are directly related to the user’s current location.
+It’s easy to look through the lens of a camera and see where the nearest exit is, even if the exit is temporarily hard to find.
+Utility workers, for instance, can visualize obstructed assets and critical infrastructure, such as water pipes and electrical cables that are behind walls or buried underneath the street’s surface.
+AR helps guide on-site workers in locating these otherwise invisible underground utilities.

 AR is best used outside so that highlighted features and points of reference are visible.
-It’s more difficult to achieve a similar experience inside a building where walls block the view and the device location is less reliable.
+It’s more difficult to achieve a similar experience inside a building where walls block the view, and the device location may be less reliable.

-Allow users to interact with an object by selecting it to retrieve additional information like photos, contact information, or reviews in a detail view.
-Sometimes it is beneficial for users to switch the view to 2D to get the ‘full picture’ or to show a small portion of the 2D map side by side with AR view.
-Common actions invoked from the popup or the details view include showing routing directions, adding a note, using the object as a starting point for a workflow, or sharing the object with friends or co-workers.
+Allow users to interact with an object by selecting it to open an info pop-up or info panel.
+The pop-up can show additional information such as photos, contact information, or reviews.
+Sometimes it is beneficial for users to switch the view from AR to a map to get the full picture or to show a small portion of the map side by side with the AR view.
+Common actions available in the pop-up are getting route directions, adding a note, using the object as a starting point for a workflow, or sharing the object with friends or coworkers.

-Consider inevitable fluctuations in GPS location and data accuracy which may result in imprecise representations of the object’s locations and thus may not always be as reliable as could be.
-The same holds true for measurements calculated through AR that are mostly only approximation.
+Consider inevitable fluctuations in GPS location and data accuracy, which may result in imprecise representations of the object’s location.
+The same applies to measurements calculated through AR that are mostly only approximations.

 It is important to note that walking or driving while looking through the lens of the upheld phone is not only tiring but also dangerous.
-Therefore the app should take precautions to remind or warn the user to watch their surroundings or help in some fashion to avoid injuries.
+Therefore, the app should take precautions to remind or warn the user to watch their surround-ings to prevent and avoid injuries.